tainacan/tainacan-wiki/dev/exposers.md

 }
 ```

-**Note**: The reason Name and Description are declared this way, and not as attributes, is to give you the opportunity to localize your strings to different languages.
+**Note**: The reason Name and Description are declared this way, and not as attributes, is to allow you to localize your strings to different languages.
 Please refer to the WordPress documentation to learn how to internationalize your plugin.

 #### rest_request_after_callbacks()

-Now this is where all the magic happens!
+Now, this is where all the magic happens!

 This method will be called right before the API returns the data to the client.

-It will give you all the items it received, in the way they were about to be served in the default JSON format, and give you the opportunity to transform it.
+It will give you all the items it received, in the way they were about to be served in the default JSON format, and allow you to transform it.

 It receives 3 parameters: